westerndigitalcorporation/zonedstorage.io/docs/device-mapper/dm-zoned.md

 ```

 Check the kernel messages to confirm the activation of the target device.
 This
-is similar to confirming target-device activiation in the single-device case.
+is similar to confirming target-device activation in the single-device case.

 ```plaintext
 device-mapper: zoned metadata: (dmz-nvme2n1): DM-Zoned metadata version 2